A computer’s motherboard connects all the components; if it fails, your computer may be rendered useless.

 1. Overclocking of Components

-If your motherboard does not have the right physical capacity and robust components such as power VRMs and a good Phase Power Design, then it could certainly fail in overclocking.
+If your motherboard does not have the suitable physical capacity and robust components such as power VRMs and a good Phase Power Design, it could fail in overclocking.

 You can check if your CPU is overclocked via BIOS.